Lord Hawke's cricket team in Ceylon and India in 1892–93

 An English cricket team led by Lord Hawke toured Ceylon and India in the Indian season of 1892–93.
 It was the second visit by an English team to India, after G. F. Vernon's XI in 1889–90, and the third to Ceylon.

 The team left Tilbury on 14 October 1892 and the tour ended in the first week of March 1893.
 There were four first-class matches, all of them in India, including the first match ever to involve an All-India XI.
 In all, they played 23 matches, of which 15 were won, 2 lost and 6 drawn.
-Three of the matches were in Ceylon.
+Three of the matches were played in Ceylon.

 Lord Hawke fell ill early on the tour (as he had on the previous tour of 1889–90) and missed matches in Ceylon.

 The team

-The team consisted entirely of amateurs and mainly included the following:
+The team consisted of fourteen amateurs, who each paid £150 to take part: